zapta/spi_adapter/docs/index.rst

 Overview
 ========

-The I2C Adapter is a USB to SPI bridge that uses off-the-shelf and inexpensive boards such as the Raspberry Pi Pico, and control it using the python package ``i2c_adapter``.
+The SPI Adapter is a USB to SPI bridge that uses off-the-shelf and inexpensive boards such as the Raspberry Pi Pico, and control it using the python package ``spi_adapter``.

-For example, the diagram below shows the wiring to control and SSD1306 SPI OLED display using USB and Python API.
+For example, the diagram below shows the wiring to control a SPI OLED display using USB and Python API.
 The full code is provided in the ``examples`` directory of the github repository.

 |